 How to Avoid Hiring Unconscious Bias for Gender-Diverse Teams

-Hiring unconscious biases are part of human nature — we all have them.
-However, as an employer striving for the best business outcomes, minimising the impact of these biases in your company is a straightforward step toward enhancing productivity.
-By identifying when your opinions are based on ungrounded assumptions rather than valid evidence, you will build a more effective, diverse team.
+As an employer avoiding hiring unconscious biases, particularly when building gender diverse teams in your company is a straightforward step toward improving productivity.
+Hiring unconscious bias is part of human nature — we all have it.
+However, by identifying when your opinions are based on ungrounded assumptions rather than valid evidence, you will build a more impactful, diverse team.

 Gender biases manifest in various ways, such as the gender pay gap, the underrepresentation of women as CEOs of S&P 500 companies, and the low number of women in STEM fields.
 These biases often go unnoticed in the hiring process, where concepts like "culture fit" and "shared values" can sometimes mask an unconscious bias.
 While values and culture are essential for a well-functioning business, ensuring they don’t lead you to overlook the benefits of a diverse team that can drive business performance is crucial.